Skip to main content

 Surface habitable (Living area)

-Built floor area, after deducting walls, partitions, and areas where height is < 1.80m.
-Different from Carrez area.
+The built floor area, less walls, partitions and any space with a ceiling height below 1.80m.
+Different from the Carrez area.

-Professional or volunteer who manages the co-ownership: maintenance, accounting, AG organization.
-Elected by co-owners.
+The professional or volunteer who runs the co-ownership: maintenance, accounts, organising the AG.
+Elected by the co-owners.

 T